 - Commitment Bridge (aka “The Wild Woozy!”): A team of two lean against one another hand to hand as the wire cables they walk on get further and further apart.
 Other teammates act as spotters behind and underneath the two.

 In most cases, a four hour block is recommended for groups.
 In that period of time we can usually go through a few low elements before spending a large chunk of time above the ground on the high elements.
-We typically schedule groups from 8:30 AM – 12:00 PM or 1:00 – 5:00 PM during the months of May through September, but we try to work with each group to fit into their schedule while they are at camp.
-The Ropes Course is only available during the Months of June, July, and 1st 2 weeks of August.
+We typically schedule groups from 8:30 AM – 11:30 AM or 1:00 – 4:30 PM during the months of June, July, and August, but we try to work with each group to fit into their schedule while they are at camp.
+The Ropes Course is only available Monday through Friday during the Months of June, July, and 1st 2 weeks of August.

 For specific questions about the ropes course and activities you would like to do with your group at the course, please email Matt Keller, the Head Ropes Facilitator, or call him at (940) 565-0050.
 Please feel free to read and fill out the Ropes Course Participation Survey.
 Participants must complete a release form.